saloot/ADS2023/assignments.md

 * Homeworks can be done in a group of 2 (and we strongly recommend it!).

 * You will be graded according to the following criteria:
-    * Notebook runs without a problem: 25%
+    * Notebook runs without a problem: 10%
-    * It solves/addresses the problem: 60%
+    * It solves/addresses the problem: 55%
-    * It is clear and well-commented: 15%
+    * It is clear and well-commented: 40%
+        * This last part is crucial and detailed explanations are required for the submitted notebooks

 * Grades will be available within 10 days.